-Entering her 25th season with the Brown program, Phoebe Murphy, wife of Head Coach John Murphy, has helped lead the Bears to unprecedented success.
-Under the Murphy's leadership, Brown has become the winningest program in NCAA Championship history, winning seven NCAA rowing championships in the last 13 years.
+Entering her 33rd season with the Brown program in 2018-19, Phoebe Murphy, wife of head coach John Murphy, has helped lead the Bears to unprecedented success.
+Under the Murphy's leadership, Brown has become the winningest program in NCAA Championship history, winning seven NCAA rowing championships in a span of 13 years from 1999-2011.

 Murphy, who was named the associate head coach in 2010, has provided steady leadership and an amazing knack for getting the most out of her student-athletes.
 She was named the CRCA Assistant Coach of the Year in 2011 after helping guide the Brown squad to its unprecedented seventh NCAA Division I Championship.

-The husband-wife duo of John and Phoebe has helped the Bears become one the most respected programs in the country as they continuously compete for National Championships.
+The husband-wife duo of John and Phoebe has helped the Bears become one of the most respected programs in the country as they continuously compete for national championships.

-In the 2007 season, Murphy's novice eights and second varsity eights went undefeated during the regular season and went on to win the Grand Finals at the EAWRC Sprints.
-The second eights placed third at the NCAA Championships in Oak Ridge, Tennessee, and helped Brown claim an NCAA Championship.
-In 2004, the second varsity eights and second novice eights went undefeated winning gold medals at the Eastern Sprints.
-The second varsity eights also placed first in the grand finals at the NCAA Championships.
+In the 2007 season, Murphy's novice eights and second varsity eight went undefeated during the regular season and went on to win the grand finals at the EAWRC Sprints.
+The second eight placed third at the NCAA Championships in Oak Ridge, Tenn., and helped Brown claim an NCAA Championship.
+In 2004, the second varsity eight and second novice eight went undefeated, winning gold medals at the Eastern Sprints.
+The second varsity eight also placed first in the grand finals at the NCAA Championships.

 A distinguished athlete, Murphy began her career as a single sculler.
-She captained the Brown crew in 1980 and stroked the varsity four which won the National Championship in Oak Ridge, Tennessee.
-Her other accomplishments include a Junior National Championship at age 16, gold medals in the Lightweight single at the Head of the Charles in 1979 and 1980, and being a member of the United States Lightweight National Team which won gold medals at the U.S. Nationals as well as the Canadian Henley.
+She captained the Brown crew in 1980 and stroked the varsity four which won the national championship in Oak Ridge, Tenn.
+Her other accomplishments include a Junior National Championship at age 16, gold medals in the lightweight single at the Head of the Charles in 1979 and 1980, and being a member of the United States Lightweight National Team which won gold medals at the U.S. Nationals as well as the Canadian Henley.

 Murphy's Career Awards

-US Rowing Ernestine Bayer Award for significat contributions to women's rowing: 2007
+- US Rowing Ernestine Bayer Award for significant contributions to women's rowing: 2007